Europe Virus Toll Crosses 400,000, Shops Reopen In France - UrduPoint

 Britain accounted for almost two-thirds of the fatalities at 57,551, followed by Italy with 53,677, France at 51,914 and Spain with 44,668.

-Stores were due to lift their shutters in France on Saturday, while Poland's shopping centres will also reopen.
+Stores began lifting their shutters in France on Saturday, while Poland's shopping centres will also reopen.

+"I'd rather avoid the internet, I'm going to buy things in the shops.
+They need it," said Anne Dubois, one of the first customers applauded through the doors by staff at Paris' vast Galeries Lafayette department store as it opened at 10:00 am.

+"Whether or not there's people here, at least we've got our daily life getting back to normal," said 36-year-old Aurelie, a manager in the L'Oreal section at Galeries Lafayette.

 Belgium will allow shops to reopen from December 1, but keep the current semi-lockdown in place possibly until mid-January.
 The move mirrors similar easing in Germany, Luxembourg and the Netherlands.